Deployment in Identity Security Cloud

 • Are compatible with the supported JDK versions shipped with VA (OpenJDK 11).

-• openconnector framework classes or jar: Responsible for providing connector infrastructure like interfaces and functionality control.
+• OpenConnector framework classes or JAR – Responsible for providing connector infrastructure like interfaces and functionality control.

-• Any out-of-the-box connector bundle jar.
+• Any default connector bundle JAR.

-• aspect*.jar: Responsible to provide the aspect infrastructure.
+• aspect*.jar – Responsible to provide the aspect infrastructure.

-• commons-logging*.jar, log4j-*.jar, slf4j-api*.jar: Responsible to provide logging infrastructure.
+• commons-logging*.jar, log4j-*.jar, slf4j-api*.jar – Responsible to provide logging infrastructure.

-• bsf*.jar, bsh*.jar: Used to execute Rules.
+• bsf*.jar, bsh*.jar – Used to execute Rules.

 Test Connector